Poojitha-Chandra/Csharp-food-delivery-app/README.md

 # Csharp-food-delivery-app
-The classes specified in this document are the primary C# classes that are required for implementation of food delivery(truYum :four_leaf_clover:) application.
+The classes specified in this document are the primary C# classes that are required for implementation of food delivery( truYum:four_leaf_clover: ) application.
 # <h2>Model Namespace</h2>
 Following are the real world objects identified for truYum application.
 Menu Item refers to a menu item available for sale in truYum.
 Cart will represent customer’s cart to hold the selected menu items.
 - “Com.Cognizant.Truyum.Model” represents the namespace